FusionAuth/fusionauth-site/site/_posts/2023-06-13-modeling-family-and-consents.md

 ## Adding the Change Consent Route

 The last piece of the puzzle is to handle the granting and revocation of consent by the adult user for the child user to access the site.
 When the grant or revoke button is clicked next to the child's name, the following route is called.
 The payload is set in the hidden `input` fields in the `index.pug` view created earlier.
-Paste the following route underneath the previous one added:
+Let's look at the route in more detail here:

 ```js
 /* Change consent */